 Some also bring their children or plan to have a child while in Norway.
 Norway is considered to be a family-friendly country.
-Relatively generous child and parental benefits and childcare provision make it easier to combine career and children.
+Relatively generous child and parental benefits and childcare provision make it easier to combine a career with children.

 Work-life balance and welfare in Norway

-Examples of benefits you can receive in Norway are child benefit, parental benefit, unemployment benefits, sickness benefits and disability benefits.
+Benefits that you may receive in Norway include child benefit, parental benefit, unemployment benefits, sickness benefits and disability benefits.

 For more information see:

-Most Norwegian parents are on leave the first year when their baby is born.
-You can receive parental benefits if you have been occupationally active at least six of the last ten months.
+Most Norwegian parents take parental leave the first year after their baby is born.
+You are eligible for parental benefits if you have been occupationally active for at least six of the past 10 months.

-Parents receive 100 percent of their income parental benefits for a period of 49 weeks or 80 percent of their income for a period of 59 weeks.
+Parents receive 100 per cent of their income for a period of 49 weeks or 80 per cent of their income for a period of 59 weeks.

-Municipal health service centres organise parental groups for parents with newborns, so parents get to know other parents in their neighbourhood with children at the same age.
-Parental group members meet at cafés; go for a walk with their babies and do other activities.
+Public health centres organise post-natal groups for parents with newborns (barselgrupper), so parents can get to know other parents with children of the same age in their neighbourhood.
+Members of the post-natal group meet at cafés and go for walks with their babies together, among other things.

 Day care and schooling

-If you have children and you're moving to Norway, this is what you need to know.
+If you have children and you are moving to Norway, here is some information you need to know:

 There are also many private kindergartens.
-Normally the same application form as for the public kindergartens is used to apply to these as well.
+Normally the same application form used for public kindergartens is used for these as well.
 Rates and admission requirements vary.

 Research institutions may also have kindergartens for their students and employers, so it is a good idea to start with your host institution (set link to relevant internal page).

-The national curriculum includes core subjects, curricula for individual subjects and principles and guidelines for primary and lower secondary education.
-Ask your local municipality which school has openings available for your child.
+The national curriculum includes core subjects, curricula for individual subjects, and principles and guidelines for primary and lower secondary education.
+Contact your local municipality to find out which school has openings available for your child.

 Schools expect parents to play an active role in their children’s learning.
-Teachers maintain a close dialogue with the children’s homes through regular parent-teacher meetings.
+Teachers maintain a close dialogue with pupils’ parents through regular parent-teacher meetings.
 There are also parent conferences twice a year where you are able to discuss your child’s development and progress at school.

 The Norwegian Directorate for Education and Training is responsible for the development of primary and secondary education and is the executive agency for the Ministry of Education and Research.
 You can find useful information on training and schools on their website.